locationtech/geomesa/docs/tutorials/shallow-join.rst

 Spark can restart the computation for just the missing blocks.

-`Jupyter Notebook <https://github.com/jupyter/notebook>`__ is an interactive web interface for a kernel.
+`Jupyter Notebook <https://github.com/jupyter/notebook>`__ is an interactive web interface for a kernel, which is an environment for running the code of a language.
 Jupyter allows you quickly prototype by writing code in runnable cells, computing a final result as you go.
-Visualization of data is also easily done through integration Jupyter cell "magics" to create JavaScript and HTML outputs.
+Visualization of data is also easily done through integration Jupyter cell "magics" (special directives for functionality outside of the kernel) to create JavaScript and HTML outputs.

 Here, we will combine these two services to demonstrate an operation we are naming "Shallow Join".
 This operation is a means of imposing a small, covering set of data, onto a much larger set of data.
-In our example, GDELT data has geometries for each event, but it is not directly known in which country the event took place.
+In our example, GDELT data has geometries for each event, but we do not directly know in which country it took place.
 We "join" this geometry against the polygons of the covering set in order to calculate statistics for a geographical region.